NLGithubWP/tech-notebook/3-rocksdb.md

 # RocksDB

-**Movivation:** Mainly focus on storing small to medium size key-values on fast storage -- flash devices or in-memory.
+**Motivation:** Mainly focus on storing small to medium size key-values on fast storage -- flash devices or in-memory.

 **Storage:** RocksDB is a storage engine with key/value interface.
-It uses a Log Structured Database Engine for storage and supports various compression algorithms.
+It uses a Log-Structured Database Engine for storage and supports various compression algorithms.

-**Performance:** Support efficient point lookups, range scans and different types of ACID guarantees.
+**Performance:** Support efficient point lookups, range scans, and different types of ACID guarantees.

 # High Level Architecture